semuconsulting/PyGPSClient/README.md

 **Instructions:**

 By default, the server/caster binds to the host address '0.0.0.0' (IPv4) or '::' (IPv6) i.e. all available IP addresses on the host machine.
-This can be overridden via the `bindaddress` value in your *.json configuration file, the `--bindaddress` command line argument, or via a host environment variable `PYGPSCLIENT_BINDADDRESS`.
+This can be overridden via the `bindaddress:` value in your json configuration file, the `--bindaddress` command line argument, or via a host environment variable `PYGPSCLIENT_BINDADDRESS`.
 It may be necessary to add a firewall rule on the host and/or client machine to allow remote traffic on the specified address:port.

 A label on the settings panel indicates the number of connected clients, and the server/caster status is indicated in the topmost banner: open with no clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-noclient-10-24.png?raw=true), open with clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-transmit-10-24.png?raw=true).